Skip to main content

 rusty no entry sign

-If your IVA is rejected, in simple terms your situation remains the same as it did before you put the application in.
-You still owe money to your creditors and if you stalled contractual repayments to your creditors while you were making your application, you may have additional charges to pay.
+If your IVA is rejected, your financial situation remains as it was before you applied.
+You still owe the same debts, and if you paused contractual repayments during the application, additional charges may have built up.

 Bankruptcy